 Your choice of specific items and/or the number of units you wish to have inspected.

-NOTE: I do not recommend options b, d or c as unsafe, damaged or problem units can slip through the net that may be expensive to bring to standard.
+NOTE: I do not recommend options b, d or c as unsafe, damaged or problem units can slip through the net and may be expensive to bring to standard.

-It is advisable to carry out mould inspection when you suspect you might have a mould problem in your property.
-Moreover, I strongly recommended that you have your property professionally inspected when you experience sleep loss, breathing difficulties (shortness of breath, tightness in the chest, or respiratory irritation).
+It is advisable to carry out a mould inspection when you suspect you might have a mould problem in your property.
+Moreover, I strongly recommend that you have your property professionally inspected when you experience sleep loss, or breathing difficulties (shortness of breath, tightness in the chest, or respiratory irritation).
 Also, you may also experience neurological difficulties (headaches, dizziness, drowsiness, nausea).